schctl/VertexEngine/README.md

 ## Build
 Pre-made build scripts are provided for Windows and Linux in the `scripts` directory.
 The build scripts **must be run from within that directory.**

-## Goals
+## Features to come
+* Scene system
+* 3D Rendering
-* A level editor
+* Visual editor
-* Maximum efficiency, and lightweightedness
 * Support for mac, mobile, and consoles
 * Support for Vulkan, DirectX12, and Metal

 ## Contributing
-Please read [CONTRIBUTING](https://github.com/VertexEngine/VertexEngine/blob/master/.github/CONTRIBUTING.md). before opening a Pull Request.
+Please read [CONTRIBUTING](https://github.com/VertexEngine/VertexEngine/blob/master/.github/CONTRIBUTING.md) before opening a Pull Request.

 ## Authors
 * [schctl](https://github.com/schctl) - Initial work